Lyndsey Butcher had a problem.

 Before connecting with Zeitspace, Butcher went through Communitech’s Fierce Founders Bootcamp, which helps female entrepreneurs with a tech-based idea develop business skills.
 Butcher jokes that Zeitspace worked so fast that she was one of the first founders in her cohort to bring a product to market.

 That’s because Zeitspace, which launched on Oct.
-31, 2016, builds experience prototypes — Connolly calls it real software with fake functionality — that let clients experience the look and feel of an app without huge upfront costs.
+31, 2016, designs products and builds clickable prototypes, or experience prototypes — Connolly calls it real software with fake functionality — that let clients experience the look and feel of an app without huge upfront costs.

 “Three to five years ago people would have thought we were renegades for doing it this way,” says Zeitspace partner Jeff Fedor.